Mediacorp: History

-In early 1995, TCS scrapped the duty officers, who were responsible to gauge feedback from viewers.
-The programme advisory committee which were made up of members of the public and were useful for internal check were also scrapped.
-TV12 moved to the Bestway building sometime in July 1995.

-On 1 September 1995, Channel 8 expanded into a 24-hour network focusing exclusively on Mandarin-language programmes, while its Tamil programming was assumed by Prime 12—a relaunch of Channel 12 which focused on multilingual programming.
+On 1 September 1995, Channel 8's Tamil programming moved to Prime 12—a relaunch of Channel 12 which focused on multilingual programming.
 TV12 also launched a UHF spin-off channel known as Premiere 12, which featured arts, culture, documentaries, children's, and sports programmes.
 In October 1995, TV12 was originally asked by the Singapore Broadcasting Authority to launch another classical music station in response to changes in RCS' 92.4, but later turned down due to the lack of funding from the authorities.

-TCS viewed Channel 5 and Premiere 12 as practising "complementary programming" as much as possible, as Channel 5 was positioned as a mass appeal channel while TV12 catered to the special interest audience, with the latter promising to not appeal to the lowest common denominator.
-However, the separation of TCS and TV12 had caused the channels of both companies competing each other with similar programming at the same time slot, causing viewers to have less choice.
-Local programming production on TV12, especially Prime 12, is 60% coming from production houses while 40% comes from TV12 itself, using personnel from Vision Production.

 Mediacity, the holding's website, became operational in 1996.
 The new website offered information on TCS programmes and artistes and schedules for the TCS and STV12 channels.

-On the occasion of TCS' third anniversary, its executive Daniel Yun said that its two channels, Channel 5 and Channel 8 will become more Singaporean with increasing local productions and its viewers become increasingly bilingual.
-Yun pointed out that they are not just channels for the "English-educated yuppie" and "the HDB heartlander" respectively.

 In March 1998, George Yeo announced at the Parliament that RCS would launch three new radio stations later in the year NewsRadio 93.8, Inter FM and an unnamed financial radio station.
 On 1 June, it launched 1-On-One, a video on demand website for subscribers of the Singapore broadband network Singapore One.
 On 1 March 1999, TCS launched Channel NewsAsia (CNA), a local news channel.
 TCS launched its own film production studio Raintree Pictures on 1 August 1998.